-The Art course for Leaving Cert is broken into 3 main areas, practical project work, life-drawing & Art History.
-The practical components are designed to develop the student's ability in a range of artistic fields and disciplines.
+As of September 2021 the new Leaving Certificate Art syllabus is broken into 2 main areas, practical project work and Visual Studies (formerly known as Art History).

+Practical coursework projects are designed to develop the student's ability in a range of artistic fields and disciplines.
 Students will work in a range of media including wet & dry media, paint, print & clay.
-They will learn transferable research skills and there will be a key focus on individual development of ideas and skills development.
+There will be a focus on the development of both practical skills, creative thinking and how their work relates to or can be influenced by visual culture.